Hornet vs Wasp vs Bee: What’s the Difference? Bugs that Buzz!

 Print Friendly and PDF

-Bzzz… Here’s a secret: all “bees” are not created equal.
-Bees, wasps, and hornets may look alike and belong to the same order of insects called Hymenoptera, but they are different insects.
-How can you distinguish between a bee, a wasp, and a hornet?
+Bees, wasps, and hornets may look alike and belong to the same order of insects, Hymenoptera, but they are different insects.
+How can you distinguish between a hornet vs wasp and a bee?
 Let’s take a look!

-Bees and wasps took separate evolutionary paths over 100,000,000 years ago.
+Bees and wasps took separate evolutionary paths over 100 million years ago.
 Bees are vegetarians, collecting pollen to feed their young, while wasps and hornets are carnivores, feeding on other insects.
-The main thing that they do have in common is that only females can sting.
+The main thing they have in common is that only females can sting.

-What’s the Difference Between Wasps, Bees, and Hornets?
+What’s the Difference Between A Hornet vs Wasp and a Bee?

 Hornets